This site is intended for U.S. Healthcare Professionals.

 AFib Signs, Symptoms, and Risk Factors

-Dr. Ami Bhatt shares insights into patient understanding of signs, symptoms, and risk factors for AFib
+Ami Bhatt, MD, FACC, shares insights into patient understanding of signs, symptoms, and risk factors for AFib

 Help your patients understand AFib signs, symptoms, and risk factors